jabloading/jabloading/README.md

 - I document my labs daily to stay accountable and consistent
 - Long-term goal: blend **AI + Cloud + Security** into automated defense systems
 - I believe you don’t need to be a genius to be great—just **consistent**
-- I run on coffee, curiosity, and a fire playlist
+- I run on espressos, gyros, curiosity, and a fire playlist

 ---